Health insurance in China

 Birth preparation can sometimes be non-existent, as not all hospitals offer it.
 In China, Caesarean delivery is prioritized over natural or epidural delivery.
 Remember to be clear about how you want to give birth.

 If you plan to give birth in a private international hospital, you’ll enjoy hotel-like service.
-The quality of modern equipment and service is excellent.
-On the other hand, it’s imperative to choose your health insurance carefully, as childbirth alone can cost up to 70,000 CYN, or almost 10,500 USD.
-In addition, you must have “direct billing”, i.e. your insurance pays your expenses directly to the hospital where you gave birth.
+Indeed, the quality of modern equipment and service is excellent.
+On the other hand, it’s imperative that you choose your health insurance carefully, as a single delivery can cost up to 70,000 CYN (around €8,950).
+In addition, you must have “direct billing”, i.e. your insurance will settle your expenses directly with the hospital where you gave birth.

-In a private hospital, the cost of a vaginal delivery is CYN 70,000, and a Caesarean delivery CYN 90,000, or USD 10,000 and USD 13,600 respectively.
+In a private hospital, the cost of a vaginal delivery is CYN 70,000 (approx. €8,950), while a Caesarean delivery costs CYN 90,000 (approx. €11,505).

 Pediatric service in China

-Many hospitals and clinics have dedicated pediatric wards, and there are many pediatricians practicing in China.
-The cost of a consultation with a pediatrician is around 100 CYN.
-However, the cost of consultations has been rising recently.
-To consult a pediatrician, go directly to a hospital and head for the pediatric ward.
-You can also book a consultation on the hospital website.
+Many hospitals and clinics in China devote a wing to pediatrics, and many pediatricians practice there.
+A consultation with a pediatrician costs around 100 CYN (about €13).
+However, the cost of consultations has risen recently.
+Therefore,to consult a paediatrician, go directly to a hospital and head for the paediatric ward.
+You can also book a consultation on the hospital’s website.

 What vaccinations should I have before leaving for China?